 The most likely solution is to buy another bass for this project.
 The requirements are: fretless, four strings, two-octave range on the fourth string, long scale, a slightly modified nut so that I can use a tapewound low B string on the bottom instead of a low E string, and of course a natural, woody sound somewhere between a classical double bass and a rock electric bass.
-Thankfully, I think I've found a solution by turning again to the ever-creative Joe Veillette: a customized version of his Paris bass that can be tuned in fifths.
-Discussions are underway, but in the meantime I have my Minotaur tuned in fifths - even though the tone isn't quite right, it's good enough for practice purposes and I'm happy so far with my progress on a few Bach movements (primarily the Prelude to the Sixth Suite in D major).
+Although buying a Paris bass from Joe Veillette seems likely, further research is underway.
+In the meantime I have my Minotaur tuned in fifths - even though the tone isn't quite right, it's good enough for practice purposes and I'm happy so far with my progress on a few Bach movements (primarily the Prelude to the Sixth Suite in D major).

 FOR FURTHER EXPLORATION